JavierLimon/javier-blog/_posts/2020-09-28-Vault-Start-production-part-1.md

 And there is some recommendations if you are using Vault on Cloud.

-Beside this I will also cover:
+Beside this in the later post's I will also cover:

 * High Availability (HA)
 * Persistent and durable Backend.